ArrowSK/Arbola.AI-TG-Bot-with-Internet/README.md

 ## Description

 This code is for an OpenAI-powered Telegram bot.
 Users can communicate with the bot to get responses to their queries using OpenAI's language model.
-It reflects the personality of Oscar Wilde and is set to answer like he would.
+This is the non-personal version made to be fully open and honest.

 ## Prerequisites